Nashville-Public-Library/bedework-docs/docs/update-content/add-content-with-components/index.md

 # Components Overview

+Once you choose a content type (blog, podcast, basic page, etc.), you'll need to add content to that page.
+You'll add content by adding individual components to the page.

 Components are like different LEGO bricks that you stack together to make a page.
 Instead of one giant body field that contains all the text, images, etc., each content type has a field for components.
 You can add multiple components to a page.
 Each component is treated as its own block and the blocks stack on top of one another.

 ## Content Components